vanderbilt-ml/assign05-template/README.md

 |Predicted Leave|TP|FP|
 |Predicted Stay|FN|TN|

-- Compare models on value, find best model according to value metric
+- Compare models on value, what is the best model according to your value metric?

 #### Part 2